AYUSHs799/es335-assignment1/README.md

 ### Questions

 1. Plot the waveform for one sample data from each activity class.
 Are you able to see any difference/similarities between the activities?
-You can plot a subplot having 6 colunms to show differences/similarities between the activities.
+You can plot a subplot having 6 columns to show differences/similarities between the activities.
 Do you think the model will be able to classify the activities based on the data? **[0.5 marks]**
 2. Do you think we need a machine learning model to differentiate between static activities (laying, sitting, standing) and dynamic activities(walking, walking_downstairs, walking_upstairs)?
 Look at the linear acceleration $(acc_x^2+acc_y^2+acc_z^2)$ for each activity and justify your answer. **[0.5 marks]**
 3. Visualize the data using PCA. **[1 marks]**
     * Use PCA (Principal Component Analysis) on Total Acceleration $(acc_x^2+acc_y^2+acc_z^2)$ to compress the acceleration timeseries into two features and plot a scatter plot to visualize different class of activities.